How to Use AI for Speech Rehearsal and Practice

 Liam Sandford

-Rehearsal is where most speakers either build genuine confidence or develop a false sense of readiness.
+Rehearsal is where you either build real confidence or a false sense of readiness.
 Reading through your notes in your head is not rehearsal.
 Saying the words out loud once and deciding it sounds fine is not rehearsal.
 Real rehearsal means practising delivery under conditions that test your understanding, not just your memory.

-AI makes meaningful rehearsal more accessible than it has ever been.
-It can simulate audiences, generate unexpected questions, challenge your transitions, and give you structured feedback on clarity and logic.
-None of this replaces the experience of speaking in front of real people, but it means you can do the kind of deliberate practice that used to require a coach or a very patient friend.
+AI makes that kind of rehearsal more accessible than it has ever been.
+It can play an audience, throw unexpected questions at you, challenge your transitions, and give you structured feedback on clarity and logic.
+None of it replaces speaking in front of real people, but it lets you do the deliberate practice that used to need a coach or a very patient friend.

 Why Most Speakers Rehearse the Wrong Way

 The most common rehearsal mistake is treating it as memorisation.
-Speakers read their script or slides repeatedly until they can recite them, then call themselves prepared.
-The problem is that memorisation creates rigidity.
-When something unexpected happens, a memorised speaker has nowhere to go except back to the script, and if they lose their place, the whole thing unravels.
+You read the script or the slides over and over until you can recite them, then call yourself prepared.
+The trouble is that memorising creates rigidity.
+When something unexpected happens, a memorised speaker has nowhere to go but back to the script, and the moment they lose their place, the whole thing unravels.
+I learned this the hard way early in my career: I leaned entirely on a scripted presentation, forgot a single line, and could not recover.
+The script that felt like a safety net turned into a trapdoor.

-Effective rehearsal builds understanding, not recall.
-The goal is to know your material well enough that you can explain any section in your own words, respond to interruptions without losing your thread, and adjust your delivery based on what the room needs.
+Good rehearsal builds understanding, not recall.
+The aim is to know your material well enough that you can explain any section in your own words, take an interruption without losing your thread, and adjust your delivery to what the room needs.
+AI supports this by forcing you to engage with your material actively rather than reading it passively.

 How AI Simulates a Practice Audience